Psychology A Level

 Our teaching staff are experts within their field, with real life experience of work within their sector

-Applicants should also have a minimum of six GCSEs at grades 9-4,.
-Ideally you will have achieved a minimum of a 5 in GCSE English Language or GCSE English Literature.
+Applicants are required to have achieved a grade 5 in English Language.
+Applicants should also have a minimum of six GCSEs at grades 9-4 including GCSE Maths.
 Students do not need to have completed GCSE Psychology, however if it has been taken, a minimum of a 5 should have been achieved.

 The course is assessed through exams, there is no coursework.
 The exams have short answer questions, essays and interpretation of data.